 - Utility: Keys (for your vehicle, house, work, storage, etc.), back-up cutting tool to your EDC knife, EDC flashlight are all uses for the gear you have.
 Ensuring that you put thought to what you’re carrying and why prevents you from leaving critical EDC gear off

 - Weight: Evaluating aluminum or titanium against the heavier metals such as copper and brass can make sure you don’t regret a possibly expensive gear purchase

-- Size: A bigger better EDC knife may not be feasible due to the conditions you'll be in, which is just one of the size considerations that needs to be made.
+- Size: A bigger and better EDC knife may not be feasible due to the conditions you’ll be in, which is just one of the size considerations that need to be made.
 Bigger is not necessarily always better, especially when your keys budge in your pocket, making an uncomfortable mess

 Tips on how to organize your keychain

 As you flex your Primary EDC based on these three considerations and change it up depending on what you’re doing, what you’re wearing and who you’re going with, ideas to help you be more intentional include: